 People get frustrated by the smallest of things.
 Frustration can quickly turn to anger when things aren’t going right.
 Before you know it, you’ve got an angry customer yelling at all the agents.
 We’ve faced our fair share of angry customers to know, it doesn’t feel great.

 Angry customers can be from one-time buyers to loyal advocates and everything in between.
 When handling an angry customer the first thing you need to do is find out what is upsetting them.
-In most cases it’s a recurring issue that has ruined their experience with your brand and are now looking for either a decisive solution or a refund.
+In most cases, it’s a recurring issue that has ruined their experience with your brand and is now looking for either a decisive solution or a refund.

 Never lose your temper with these types of customers.
 The only sound way to handle them is to understand what they are irritated about.
-If it’s a valid complaint you should offer consolation first and then move on to offering a solution.
+If the customer complaint is legit you should offer consolation first and then move on to offer a solution.
 If it’s not well then you have to employ some stellar diplomacy to shake off their intimidation tactics.

 The last thing you want to do with the types of customers is to agitate them further to the point of no return.
 You never know when they’ll unleash all their frustration towards your brand on social media.
 A bad review is all it takes to null the efforts of your marketing and sales teams.

-That being said, remember that no customer should feel comfortable to humiliate or demean your support agents.
+That being said, remember that no customer should feel comfortable humiliating or demeaning your support agents.
 Protecting agents from abusive customers is part of a support manager’s job.